ei9h7/shopSenseAI/server/README.md

 ---

-**TorqueSheetGPT Webhook Server** - Reliable, intelligent, and always responsive! 🚗⚡
+**ShopSenseAI Webhook Server** - Reliable, intelligent, and always responsive! 🚗⚡

 Built with [Bolt.new](https://bolt.new) - The future of AI-powered development.